pymupdf/PyMuPDF/docs/faq.rst

 How to Mark Extracted Text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-There is a standard search function to search for arbitrary text on a page: :meth:`Page.searchFor`.
+There is a standard search function to search for arbitrary text on a page: :meth:`Page.search_for`.
 It returns a list of :ref:`Rect` objects which surround a found occurrence.
 These rectangles can for example be used to automatically insert annotations which visibly mark the found text.

 This method has advantages and drawbacks.
 Pros are